Hmong | Spanish

 - Request financial assistance or advice for places to apply for help.

 Share your concerns at the time of your service

 - Talk with your nurse or doctor.

-- Talk with the unit/department charge nurse, nursing supervisor or manager.
+- Talk with the charge nurse or clinical manager.

-- Fill out a "We value your opinion" comment form.
-These are displayed in patient rooms and waiting areas.
-Give it to a staff member or mail it.
+- Fill out a "We value your opinion" comment card.
+These are available in public areas and waiting rooms.

 - Email: CRFeedback@gundersenhealth.org